 - Do NOT collect blood culture bottles "just in case".
-Only collect when provider places an order. - Do NOT collect blood culture from existing line or new IV start. - Remove bottle caps and wipe rubber septums with alcohol pad. - Disinfect venipuncture site by cleaning with ChloraPrep One-Step applicator sponge.
-Use gentle repeated back-andforth strokes for 30 sec.
+Only collect when provider places an order. - Do NOT collect blood culture from existing line or new IV start when possible.
+If sample collected from IV start, document in LIS. - Remove bottle caps and wipe rubber septums with alcohol pad. - Disinfect venipuncture site by cleaning with ChloraPrep One-Step applicator sponge.
+Use gentle repeated back-and-forth strokes for 30 sec.
 Allow area to dry.
 Do not blot, wipe, waft or blow on site.
 Do not touch venipuncture site at this point unless sterile gloves are worn. - Do not use ChloraPrep on children less than 2 months of age.
-Use povidine-iodine or other infant approved antiseptic instead. - Aim for the maximum amount of blood as this makes the test more sensitive.
+Use povidineiodine or other infant approved antiseptic instead. - Aim for the maximum amount of blood as this makes the test more sensitive.
 Fill bottles as close to the fill line without going over. - Second set of BC must be drawn from a separate site.
 If only one site is available, perform a separate venipuncture on the same site 10 minutes later.